NEC4

 • Resource requirements where stated in the Works Information

-What “not accepted” means: If the Project Manager rejects the programme, they must state reasons.
-Those reasons must be one of the grounds in clause 31.3 (not showing something required, not realistic, or not showing the contractor's plans).
-An arbitrary rejection is itself a compensation event under clause 60.1(9).
+What "not accepted" means: If the Project Manager rejects the programme, they must state reasons.
+Those reasons must be one of the grounds in clause 31.3 (not showing something required, not realistic, or not reflecting the contractor's plans).
+An arbitrary rejection is a compensation event under clause 60.1(9).

 For a deeper treatment of programme management under NEC4, including what a compliant programme must contain and how it interacts with delay assessments, see the NEC4 programme management guide.